Dynatrace/dynatrace-automation-tools/README.md

 # Dynatrace-automation-tools

-This CLI allows automating different Dynatrace use-cases to be use with CI/CD or automation platforms.
+This CLI allows automating different Dynatrace use-cases to be used with CI/CD or automation platforms.
 The current implemented use cases:

 1. [Site Reliability Guardian Automation](docs/Site-Reliability-Guardian/SRGAutomation.md)